frePPLe/frepple/doc/user-guide/model-reference/sales-orders.rst

 status         string            Status of the demand.
-                                 Possible values are "open" (default), "closed", "canceled" and "quote". detectproblems boolean           | Set this field to false to supress problem detection on this demand.
-                                 | Default is true.
-maxlateness    duration          | The maximum delay that can be accepted to satisfy this
+                                 Possible values are "open" (default), "closed", "canceled" and "quote". maxlateness    duration          | The maximum delay that can be accepted to satisfy this demand.
-                                   demand.
                                  | The default value allows an infinite delay.